Get

 Furthermore, overfeeding your puppy can result in all sorts of health problems when they get older.
 Overfeeding large and giant breed puppies is associated with a higher risk of developmental orthopedic diseases, such as osteochondrosis and osteochondritis dissecans.

-You should always follow your vet’s and the food manufacturer’s feeding recommendations for your puppy.
+You should always follow a vet’s and the food manufacturer’s feeding recommendations for your puppy.
 Many puppies may seem a bit on the skinnier side, as dogs tend to grow in height before they grow in weight.
 You can expect your dog to bulk up a bit after they hit adulthood.

 Golden retriever puppies eating dog food